ihnorton/HackThatBase.jl/README.md

 as compared to >2 minutes to rebuild the second stage of sysimg)

 Notes:

-- to use this with inference, you *must* disable typinf caching.
-See `!is(tf,nothing)` in `inference.jl::builtin_tfunction`.
-  Otherwise the sysimg-cached version will be used, and no changes will be observed.

 - imports are limited in the test environment.
   To inspect variables, push to an array in `Main`.